 Oh, that would be so difficult.
 I am going through different phases as a designer and had times when I was feeling bold and loud, and times when I wanted to just create something that fits in.
-But one of my favorite designs is Aye blue, especially in a pouffe.
+But one of my favourite designs is Aye blue, especially in a pouffe.

 My home is my absolute sanctuary.
 I love living here.
 We bought and renovated the house 10 years ago and I am continuously adding and changing bits, as I and my family are constantly evolving.
 My home reflects the elements of my African heritage with the art collections and my soft furnishings; my German upbringing with the antique- and mid-century furniture and structure (black wooden floors and white walls); and my eclectic London lifestyle.
 It is a mixture of these three elements.
-My favorite room is my open plan living room with its sunken dining room/kitchen because that’s where we gather as a family and with friends, we cook, eat and entertain, but I can also relax here by myself with a cup of tea early in the morning or late a night and enjoy the peace and coziness of this space.
+My favourite room is my open plan living room with its sunken dining room/kitchen because that’s where we gather as a family and with friends, we cook, eat and entertain, but I can also relax here by myself with a cup of tea early in the morning or late a night and enjoy the peace and cosiness of this space.

 What’s the best advice you’ve ever received?

 Put on your walking boots and keep going; don’t stop, you will get there in the end.

 What does your perfect day off look like?